pgassmann/teamapps-demolessons/README.md

 To enable Auto completion and Validation, IDEA has to know what kind of content is in some Folders.

-* Right click `src/main/model` > Mark Directory as > Sources Root
+* Right click `demolessons-basics/src/main/model` > Mark Directory as > Sources Root
-* Right click `target/generated-sources/model-api` > Mark as Generated Sources Root

 ### Running the DemoLessonsApp

 Now we can start the DemoLessonsApp from IntelliJ IDEA

-* In the Project structure (left side oft the window) open `teamapps-demolessons/src/main/java/org.teamapps.demolessons`
+* In the Project structure (left side oft the window) open `demolessons-basics/src/main/java/org.teamapps.demolessons`
-* Here you see the packages for the individual lessons and at the bottom you see the `DemoLessonsApp` Class
+* in the folder (package) `basics` you see the packages for the individual lessons and in `common` the bottom you see the `DemoLessonsApp` Class
 * Right Click > `Debug 'DemoLessonsApp.main()'`
 * IntelliJ will compile and start the project.
 * In the console you should then see the following output in red: